National Dog Bite Prevention Week

 - If a dog attacks, put whatever is available between you and the dog; such as a jacket, purse or bicycle

 Despite our best efforts to prevent them, dog attacks happen.
-When a dog bites you or your child or loved one, wash the wound thoroughly using soap and warm water.
+When a dog bites you, your child, or loved one, wash the wound thoroughly using soap and warm water.
 The next step is to contact your physician and get emergency medical attention if needed.
 Then call your local animal control agency to report the dog attack.

 “Remember that dog bites can easily become infected, so medical care should be sought even if the bite appears minor,” says Mark Bernstein of The Sam Bernstein Law Firm.